-Each beer manufacturer or importer will designate sales territories for each of its brands sold in the state and will name one licensed beer wholesaler to be the exclusive wholesaler of each brand within that territory.
-At least 10 days before introducing a new beer brand, the manufacturer or importer must submit a territorial designation form for each wholesaler listing the brands that wholesaler will distribute and the assigned distribution territory for those brands to the Department.
-99 No wholesaler can distribute its specified brand(s) of beer outside of its assigned territory or knowingly sell to a retailer that is located outside the wholesaler's assigned territory.
-100 More information on how to register a brand can be found in Chapter 5 of this manual.
+Each beer manufacturer or importer will designate sales territories for each brand sold in the state.
+They will name one licensed beer wholesaler to be the exclusive wholesaler of each brand within that territory.
+At least 10 days before introducing a new beer brand, the manufacturer or importer must submit a territorial designation form for each wholesaler listing the brands the wholesaler will distribute and the assigned distribution territory for those brands to the Department.99 No wholesaler can distribute its specified brand(s) of beer outside its assigned territory or knowingly sell to a retailer outside the wholesaler's assigned territory.100 More information on registering a brand can be found in Chapter 5 of this manual.